Migration guide

 -

-libnginx-mod-http-echo: Replace withreturn 200 "text";in your nginx config. -
+libnginx-mod-http-echo: Just usereturn 200 "text";in your nginx config.
+You don't need a module for that. -

-Back up your config (optional but smart)
+Back up your config (optional, but do it anyway)

 $ sudo tar czf /root/nginx-config-backup-$(date +%Y%m%d).tar.gz /etc/nginx/ Run the migration